 The text says, “first you have brown, all around you have brown.”
 If you were to read that without looking at the pictures you wouldn’t know what it meant.
 We talked about how the picture helps us understand that the brown is actually dirt.
 We looked at this page as well.

 Again, you need to look at the picture as well as read the words to understand what the boy meant by, “and if maybe it was the birds.”
 After looking closely at both pages I had my students draw what the illustration showed about the text.
 They loved this activity and I loved how they turned out.

 We answered the text dependent questions about the integration of knowledge and ideas for the third lesson.
 If you want to learn more about text dependent questions and how they are used to meet all the core reading standards check out this blog post.
 They students wrote what they would like to do on the first day of spring.
 We glued our writing onto a scene where there is green all around, which is like the last page of the book.

 If you want to try out these text dependent questions and activities which meet all the core standards during your read-aloud time then you’re in luck!
 We have done all the work for you.
-You can purchase and then it’s spring interactive read-aloud by clicking on the link or the image below.
+You can purchase and then it’s spring interactive read-aloud by clicking on the link.